sahat/hackathon-starter/README.md

 - Note that after some of the steps in the Atlas UI, you may see a banner stating `We are deploying your changes`.
 You will need to wait for the deployment to finish before using the DB in your application.

-**Note:** As an alternative to MongoDB Atlas, there is also [Compose](https://www.compose.io/).

 ---

 ### OpenShift

 <img src="http://www.opencloudconf.com/images/openshift_logo.png" width="200">
 **NOTE** *These instructions might be out of date due to changes in OpenShift.
-Heroku is currently a good free alternative.
+Render is currently a good free alternative.
 If you know the new process, please feel free to help us update this page*

 - First, install this Ruby gem: `sudo gem install rhc` :gem:
 - Run `rhc login` and enter your OpenShift credentials